Getting Ready for School with Kids: 25 Tips for Calm Mornings

 When kids get home from school, their backpacks, coats, and shoes can easily end up all over the house.
 To prevent frantic morning searches, designate a spot for school things they can use as soon as they walk in the door.

-This could be a cubby, basket, a hook near the entrance, or in their room.
+This could be a cubby, a basket, a hook near the entrance, or in their room.
 It’ll take a few days for this to become a habit, so be patient and remind them until they remember to put their things in a designated spot.

 2) Unload Backpacks Together